kohla-sky/TRR_Scripts/README.md

 ### Prerequisites

 - Python 3.x
-- `requests` library: You can install it using `pip install requests`.
+- `requests` library: You can install it using `pip3 install requests`.

 ### Usage